lamia-ouch/arabic_tweet_sentiment_analysis/README.md

 ## Modules
 ### Data Used for training

 The data used is a public dataset of tagged arabic tweets.
-There is 60k instances of data.
+There are 60k instances of data.
 The data is in the `data` folder.
 ### LSTM model